 100% Customer Satisfaction Guaranteed

 We are confident you will love your new furniture from Regency Shop.
 However, if for any reason you want to return your items, we offer a 14 day RISK-FREE, 100% Satisfaction Guarantee on your purchase, unless otherwise noted, with a return authorization number.
 We will happily accept your return, however the product must be returned in its original (new) condition, with original packaging, and the customer is responsible for return shipping charges.
 The original freight charge is non-refundable and there will be 15% restocking fee for all products.
+All buyer cancelations are subject to 5% transaction and service adjustment.
 Our products are offered with free shipping, so please be aware that if you return one of these products our actual outbound shipping costs will still be deducted from your return refund.
 All local pick up sales are final and return policy will not apply.

 If your shipping address is a "beyond point" then a shipping surcharge may apply.
 Beyond Point surcharge is calculated by the shipping companies.
 Beyond points are usually defined by difficult access points, narrow roads, gated communities, islands, rural areas or mountains.
 There is no way for us to ascertain a "beyond point" until we get shipping quotes from our shipper.
 We will contact you if your shipping address comes up as a "Beyond Point".